astronomer/docs/astro/automation-authentication.md

 ## Install the Astro CLI in your automation tool

-To manage your Astro processes programmatically, you must install the Astro CLI in the environment which will execute the actions.
+To manage your Astro workflows programmatically, you must install the Astro CLI in the environment which will run the workflows.
 Typically, this requires running `curl -sSL install.astronomer.io | sudo bash -s` or an equivalent installation command before your process starts.
 See [CI/CD templates](ci-cd-templates/template-overview.md) for examples of how to install the Astro CLI in different version management and workflow automation environments.